corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 **Practical analysis**

-In this part i measured the energy consumption of the different phases and the comunication with LoRa.
-As it possible to see in the following imgaes, firstly we compute determine optimal frequency equal to 10Hz and start to samples.
+In this part i measured the energy consumption of the different phases and the communication with LoRa.
+As it possible to see in the following imgaes, firstly we compute the optimal frequency equal to 10Hz and start to sample.
 In this case we use an aggregate value based on a time-window.
-For this reason the size of the window and the numer of samples are equal to SECONDS_WINDOW * freq. after the esp32 compute the average it will send it through LoRaWAN, TTN and MQTT to the edge server.
-Once the ESP32 sned the message via LoRaWAN it will go in to deep sleep for a given period bounded by the restrictions on the duty cycle in europe( 1% duty cycle).
+For this reason the size of the window and the number of samples are equal to SECONDS_WINDOW * freq.
+After the esp32 computes the average it will send it through LoRaWAN, TTN and MQTT to the edge server.
+Once the ESP32 sends the message via LoRaWAN it will go in to deep sleep for a given period bounded by the restrictions on the duty cycle in europe( 1% duty cycle).
 After the device wakes up it will resample the signal without re-computing the optimal rate.

-How can it be seen in this image, the dewvice after initialized the LoRa moduletries to connect to an nearby gateway.
-So it Trasmits a message and waits the two recivings windows before retraing the connection.
+As it can be seen in this image, the device after it initialized the LoRa module it connects to an nearby gateway.
+So it Transmits a message and waits the two recivings windows before retraing the connection.

 ![FFT ,sampling aggregate](https://github.com/user-attachments/assets/34794803-c83b-4f44-968b-dc2a30ca4305)